alpernkanli/alpernkanli/README.md

 ## Alper Nebi Kanlı

+Hey there!
+I'm Alper Nebi Kanlı.

-Senior Data Scientist with expertise in machine learning, natural language processing, information retrieval, and data engineering.
+Currently, I work as a Senior Data Scientist at Hepsiburada.
+I have extensive expertise in machine learning, natural language processing, information retrieval, and data engineering.

-Extensive experience in developing advanced algorithms and solutions across various industries.

-Passionate about cinema, theatre, and exploring the intersection of language and technology.

-Enthusiastic about continuous learning and sharing knowledge.
+Beyond my profession, I am deeply interested in linguistics, philosophy, natural sciences and more.